William-Itotia/Phase-3-DSC-SYR/README.md

 Churn Rate by voice mail plan
 ![alt text](image-4.png)
-There seems to be an unusually high number of customers that are on the voice mail plan that churn.
+Customers with a voice plan have a low rate of churn seen at only 0.09 as compared to the ones without a voice mail plan.

 Churn Rate over account length
 ![alt text](image-5.png)